 Make your emails accessible to everyone

-Accessibility is often treated as a “nice to have” — something that is often cut when budgets and deadlines are tight.
+Accessibility is often treated as a “nice to have” — something that is cut when budgets and deadlines are tight.
+Not us.

-We believe everyone should be able to read, understand, and act on the emails you send.
+When it comes to your emails, we believe everyone should be able to receive, read, and use the emails you send.

 Particularly for teams working in the public sector, government, charities, or councils, accessibility isn’t just best practice, it’s a requirement.